emagiz/emdocs/mds/microlearning/crashcourse-platform-intro-technrequirements.md

 ## 2. Key Concepts

-This microlearning will list out the techical requirements that need to be gathered before starting in eMagiz.
-Often DevOps teams are using DoR to understand what is needed before start the work - this helps to input such lists.
-Technical requirements in this context are the things that describe the integration, and are needed to perform the Capture & Design phase of eMagiz.
+This microlearning will list out the technical requirements that need to be gathered before starting in eMagiz.
+Often DevOps teams are using DoR to understand what is needed before starting the work - this helps to input such lists.
+Technical requirements in this context are the things that describe the integration and are needed to perform the Capture & Design phase of eMagiz.
 Next to that, the proper solution needs to be selected for the integration problem.
 Different integration patterns exist which are described after this whole module.

 ##### Theory